-Amazing kids/families: From the Great Southern to the Kimberley regional people are stoked to see you, they know that their schools are the life blood of their communities and to be welcomed in with open arms is an amazing experience.
-While it might mean that going to the shop in your PJ’s is less welcome, it also means lifelong friends (I’ve lost count of the wedding invites, baby showers, 21sts and parties etc that we’ve been invited to) and couches to sleep on whenever you travel
+Amazing kids and families – from the Great Southern to the Kimberley regional people are stoked to see you, they know that their schools are the lifeblood of their communities and to be welcomed in with open arms is an amazing experience.
+While it might mean that going to the shop in your PJs is less welcome, it also means lifelong friends (I’ve lost count of the wedding invites, baby showers, 21sts and parties that we’ve been invited to) and couches to sleep on whenever you travel.

-Characteristics or other skills needed to have when it comes to working in a rural or remote school are:
+Characteristics or other skills you need to have when it comes to working in a rural or remote school

-I’ve been teaching six years and am a level 4 Associate Principal.
+I’ve been teaching 6 years and am a level 4 associate principal.
 If you want it, you can get it.

-Currently the bonuses at Halls Creek District High School are $15k extra pay, 2 flights to Perth a year and a free house.
-These kind of benefits can be found all through the state.
-I've had so many opportunities to lead things and even in my first year I taught 2-10 and ran interstate camps.
-My second year I got my first chance to act as a Deputy.
-Say yes to things and be ambitious.
+Currently, the bonuses at Halls Creek District High School are $15k extra pay, 2 flights to Perth a year and a free house.
+These kind of benefits can be found all throughout the state.
+I've had so many opportunities to lead things and even in my first year I taught Years 2 to 10 and ran interstate camps.
+In my second year, I got my first chance to act as a deputy.
+Say 'yes' to things and be ambitious.

 - Spending time with families and kids out in the country

 - Helping teachers and support staff, improve at what they do.
-Being Admin can be thankless but working with graduate teachers and seeing them really take charge and become strong teachers in incredibly rewarding.
+Being an admin can be thankless but working with graduate teachers and seeing them really take charge and become strong teachers is incredibly rewarding.

-My three pieces of advice for anyone considering teaching in a rural or remote school are:
+My 3 pieces of advice for anyone considering teaching in a rural or remote school

 - All people, adults and children thrive on routine.
 Set one for yourself, set one for your classroom and watch them thrive.

-- Fairness and consistency will win you more respect than being “cool”.
-(That being said, showing off your three point shooting skills also helps.)
+- Fairness and consistency will win you more respect than being 'cool'.
+(That being said, showing off your 3-point shooting skills also helps.)

-- There is no such thing as over-prepared.
+- There is no such thing as being over-prepared.